-The organisation must take a collaborative approach to monitor compliance, but most users need guidance.
+An organisation must take a collaborative approach to monitor compliance, but most users need guidance.
 Depending on the organisation, compliance monitoring may be managed by an in-house individual or planned and supervised by a third-party consulting team.
-Whether it’s in-house or through a third party, employees and management must be involved with the entire process.
+Whether in-house or through a third party, employees and management must be involved with the entire process.

 Employees must be educated on the importance of compliance and how to carry out procedures that align with regulations.
 Informed employees are accountable for compliance and to their managers.
 Managers occasionally audit employees to ensure that they always adhere to compliance regulations.

-Larger enterprises create a specific role for compliance monitoring, typically supported by a third-party consultant company to ensure that all requirements are met.
+Larger enterprises create a specific role for compliance monitoring, typically supported by a third-party consultant company to ensure all requirements are met.
 This role is critical in financial institutions where FINRA (Financial Industry Regulatory Authority) defines monitoring of its regulatory requirements.
 Compliance standards are often updated and changed throughout the years, so the role of a compliance officer will include staying up to date with the latest changes.

-Monitoring for compliance requires a plan and then the right team to implement it.
-Before a plan is created, the organisation should identify all risks across infrastructure and business practices.
+- Assessing Risk: The organisation should identify all risks across infrastructure and business practices.
 Regulatory bodies develop standards to safeguard data, but you must know what areas of the network are at risk to implement them.
 This risk profile can then be used to mould a monitoring plan that fits business needs.

-Monitoring the organisation requires comprehensive testing, so your plan should detail what will be done to audit and review all procedures and data.
+- Auditing and Review: Monitoring the organisation requires comprehensive testing, so your plan should detail what will be done to audit and review all procedures and data.
 Monitoring is usually a combination of manual auditing and automated scans that detect failures to store data that aligns with regulations.

-Priority is given to resources that pose the greatest risk.
+- Prioritising Vulnerabilities: Priority is given to resources that pose the greatest risk.
 For example, financial data carries a higher risk and therefore requires more protection than an office printer.
 The printer should still be protected from eavesdropping, but the financial system is a more valuable target to attackers.
 Successful data breaches against a financial system also carry more severe consequences.

-Reports are also necessary for monitoring.
+- Reporting: Reports are also necessary for monitoring.
 A compliance officer will keep track of any issues using reports from automated scans and make changes to procedures if necessary.
 The compliance officer works with a risk assessment team so that monitoring covers all aspects of corporate infrastructure.